 Bake an additional 10 to 15 minutes or until vegetables are tender, stirring once.

-You can also do this with other vegetables, for instance: Roasted Carrots, Parsnips, Bell Peppers, Squash, Asparagus, Eggplant or Tomatoes With Rosemary.
-Those that cook faster should be cut into larger pieces than the slower-cooking vegetables.
+Those vegetables that cook faster should be cut into larger pieces than the slower-cooking vegetables.

 Simply Sugar and Gluten-Free’s Slightly Indulgent Tuesday